Kong/docs.konghq.com/app/dev-portal/index.md

 ### Konnect contextual analytics

-Konnect provides built-in contextual analytics throughout the Konnect Dev Portal section for Portals, APIs and Applications.
-These insights allow Portal admins to monitor overall usage and performance metrics.
+Konnect provides built-in contextual analytics throughout the Konnect Dev Portal section for portals, APIs and applications.
 The Analytics section of Konnect also enables users to create custom reports, build dashboards, and view request data for a more comprehensive and flexible experience.

 ![Konnect Portal Analytics](/assets/images/products/konnect/dev-portal-v3/konnect-portal-analytics.png)
 > _**Figure 1:** An example of Konnect contextual analytics for an API version_